 Get Plenty of Sleep

 Another important healthy habit is getting good sleep, especially if you are starting to feel sick.
 When in doubt, stay home and rest.

-Flu season 2020 is on track to be among the worst, according to the National Institute of Allergy and Infectious Diseases, so protect yourself with the flu shot.
+Protect yourself against flu season 2023 by getting a flu shot.
 Many campus health centers offer free flu vaccines for students, so consider getting vaccinated (if you have not already).